rjspencer/docs/theming.md

 	defaults to `false`

 ### JoinFansiteLink
-A link that opens a modal and allows a user to join the site's fansite
+A link that opens a modal and allows a user to join the site's fansite *note: you must have a fansite setup for this link to render*

 text
 :	the text to be put inside the `<a>` tag